idllresearch/malicious-gpt/quality/script_for_intermediary_result/README.md

 - Note:

 When running *./C++/scanner.py*, you might meet the [issue with Clang](https://stackoverflow.com/questions/22730935/why-cant-this-python-script-find-the-libclang-dll).
 In order to run *./C++/scanner.py*, it is necessary to install Clang on Windows.
-Here is the [installation method](https://www.wikihow.com/Install-Clang-on-Windows).
+Here is the [Clang installation method](https://www.wikihow.com/Install-Clang-on-Windows).

-## Advantage to use intermediary evaluation results
+## Advantages of Using Intermediary Evaluation Results

-1. The running Operating System is not limited to Windows.
-It is because, to analyze the compilability of the malicious C++ code targeting Windows, the checking code should be run on Windows.
-The intermediary evaluation results provide the result of checking the compilability of  malicious C++ code targeting Windows.
+1. **Operating System Flexibility**: The running operating system is not limited to Windows, using intermediary evaluation results.
+To analyze the compilability of malicious C++ code targeting Windows, the checking code should be run on Windows.
+Intermediary evaluation results provide the outcome of checking the compilability of such malicious C++ code.

-2. Intermediary evaluation results help users save time and money in obtaining the final quality evaluation results.
-To get the intermediary evaluation results, the users need the APIs of VirusTotal and OOPSpam, which have very strict query limits.
-Intermediary evaluation results provide the running results using these APIs.
+2. **Time and Cost Efficiency**: Intermediary evaluation results help users save time and money in obtaining the final quality evaluation results.
+To get the intermediary evaluation results, users need APIs from VirusTotal and OOPSpam, which have very strict query limits.
+Intermediary evaluation results provide the execution results using these APIs.

-3. Intermediary evaluation results possess a clear data structure.
+3. **Clear Data Structure**: Intermediary evaluation results possess a clear data structure.

+Therefore, to save your time and money, we strongly recommend using intermediary evaluation results!